chaoDylan2025/GVSU-CIS350-UnrealPlat/docs/software_requirements_specification_final.md

 ### Player movement

-1. The system shall have a character that can jump 3 blocks and have an ability that allows the character to jump an additional 3 blocks mid air.
+1. The system shall have a character that can jump 3 blocks and have an ability that allows the character to jump an additional 3 blocks midair.
 2. The system shall have the stamina bar regenerate after 5-10 seconds when player uses up the stamina bar.
 3. The player shall dash when left shift is pressed.
 4. The player shall dash 4 blocks forward when dashing.